marsdrums/test-tutorial/index.md

 ![](./images/geom-contours_001.png)

 Looking at the render, you can see that the mesh outlines have been drawn.
-But, how can we identify which portions of the mesh should be considered pare of the outlines?
-Give a look at the geom operators
+But, how can we identify which portions of the mesh should be considered part of the outlines?
+Give a look at the geom operators:

 ![](./images/geom-contours_002.png)